 Bus accidents can happen for a wide range of reasons, including defective bus parts, negligent drivers, poor bus maintenance, and more.
 As with most accidents, however, the most common cause of bus accidents is driver negligence.
 Some common examples of bus driver negligence are as follows:

 If you were injured in a bus accident because your driver was doing any of the aforementioned, you’ll likely have a valid injury claim.

 To win a personal injury claim of any kind, you’ll need to gather and present evidence to satisfy the burden of proof.
 This can include pictures of the accident or the damage it caused, videos of the accident (surveillance or hand-held cell phone footage), a copy of the police report at the scene, medical documents regarding your injuries, and more.
 You should note that since bus accidents often involve several passengers, there will likely be several witnesses.
 You should ensure you get their contact information so they may also corroborate your claim at a later date.
 Finally, you should be sure to contact a bus accident lawyer who can help you file your claim and pursue the compensation you need to move on with your life.

 Depending on whether you were injured on or by a public or private bus, you may have to file a Notice of Claim.
-In most cases, the statute of limitations for personal injury claims in Florida is four years, however, if you were injured on or by a public bus, you will likely have to file a Notice of Claim within three years of the date of your accident to initiate your personal injury claim.
+In most cases, the statute of limitations for personal injury claims in Florida is two years, meaning you’ll likely only have two years of the date of your accident to initiate your personal injury claim.